codemonger-io/mapping-template-compose/README.md

 ]);
 ```

-## How it works

-This seemingly trivial task turns out complicated.

-## What mapping template you can compose
+## What mapping template can we compose?

 What this library specifically does is only one thing: to determine **where to place a comma (",")**.
 However, this seemingly trivial task turns out complicated as you can see in the example in [Section "Motivation"](#motivation).